 In May, Alabama sent an important bill to the Governor regarding medical liens.
-As of August 1, 2019, hospitals will be required to accept and bill your health insurance, instead of attaching a lien to an award to secure a higher payout.
+As of August 1, 2019, hospitals have been required to accept and bill your health insurance, instead of attaching a lien to an award to secure a higher payout.

-If you feel a bit confused as to why that is not already the case, you’re not alone.
-After all these years of helping car accident victims, we have discovered that many people don’t realize that our hospitals have been playing a little fast and loose when it comes to billing.
-Today, we want to take a deeper look at hospital liens, and how this new bill will help injury victims.
+If you feel a bit confused as to why that was not already the case, you’re not alone.
+After all these years of helping car accident victims, we discovered that many people didn’t realize that our hospitals had been playing a little fast and loose when it came to bill patients.
+Today, we want to take a deeper look at hospital liens, and how this new bill helps injury victims.

 What is a medical lien?

 If you are in a car wreck and are brought to a hospital for treatment, the hospital has the right to bill for its services.
 Normally, this billing should go through your health insurance.
 However, if you do not have insurance, or if you do not have enough insurance, the hospital will attach a lien to any award or settlement you receive, to ensure that its costs are covered.
 This is why, when you win a personal injury lawsuit, your award goes into a trust first instead of into your bank account.
 The hospital has to be paid.

 All of this is perfectly legal, and protected by Alabama’s laws.
 The bit of trickery, however, applies when it comes to the costs attached to the lien.